-The coastline of CAHA is under public ownership, either as CAHA or Pea Island National Wildlife Refuge.
+The coastline of CALO is under public ownership.
 Public ownership confers some conservation benefit to listed species, but land use decisions by the public entities managing these lands ultimately determines the extent of conservation value these areas will have for threatened or endangered species.

 In all cases, public ownership removes some threats that might otherwise be present if the properties were owned by private landowners and subsequently developed according to existing zoning regulations.
-In most cases, public ownership precludes the need for coastal armoring or beach nourishment, since these activities on public lands are rarely deemed appropriate (but see Manteo Bay Project and Sand Berm Construction sections above).
+In most cases, public ownership precludes the need for coastal armoring or beach nourishment, since these activities on public lands are rarely deemed appropriate.
 Thus, adverse impacts to sea turtles, piping plovers, and seabeach amaranth associated with these activities are avoided or minimized on public lands and adjacent shorelines.
 Public ownership also minimizes the likelihood that light pollution from homes and other development will become a significant problem since no commercial and residential development will occur on public lands.
-Therefore, along the shoreline of public parcels, disorientation of adult or hatchling sea turtles or piping plovers due to artificial lighting of homes or businesses will have been avoided or greatly reduced with public ownership (but see species' Life History sections).
+Therefore, along the shoreline of public parcels, disorientation of adult or hatchling sea turtles or piping plovers due to artificial lighting of homes or businesses will have been avoided or greatly reduced with public ownership.